Vyral/base-template/_drafts/the-benefits-and-negatives-of-technology-in-the-real-estate-world.md

 {% include youtube.html %}

-Is technology changing the way that the real estate industry works?
+<center>Is technology changing the way that the real estate industry works?</center>

 Is real estate technology making the market more confusing than ever?